MattyMyers22/portfolio_etl/README.md

 Google's documentation for a Python quickstart with their Google Sheets API.

 - Pick Up at Configure the Sample section of the quickstart
+- For some reason it says I need module named google, may need to try gspread

 ## Workflow